-Located about 15 minutes from the Duomo, it has an indoor space where you can find local cheeses and and vegetables, meat and fish.
-Outside you will also find some clothing, jewelry and ceramic stand, as well as other antiques.
+Located about 15 minutes from the Duomo, it has an indoor space where you can find local cheeses and vegetables, meat and fish.
+Outside you will also find some clothing, jewelry, and ceramic stand, as well as other antiques.

 Located in the biggest greenery of Florence, every Tuesday you can buy everything you need in one place – they sell food, clothes, shoes and much more.

-This is a luxury Outlet is perfect for those who are fashion addicted.
-It is 30 minute far from Florence, but easily reachable with a direct bus service every 20 minutes.
+This is a luxury Outlet that is perfect for those who are fashion addicted.
+It is 30 minutes far from Florence, but easily accessible with a direct bus service every 20 minutes.

 If you really want to go on a mission for shopping and buy cheap products from famous brands, you can go to this outlet, in the heart of Mugello.
 Here you can also have the possibility to visit the nice mountain area right outside Firenze and its known lake.
 Outlet Bus from Santa Maria Novella station.

-One of the most visited place in the Europe and the world; here you will find the Florence Cathedral with the Cupola del Brunelleschi, the Giotto’s Campanile, the Florence Baptistry, the Loggia del Bigallo, the Museo dell’Opera del Duomo, and the Arcivescovile and Canonici’s palace.
+One of the most visited places in Europe and the world; here you will find Florence Cathedral with the Cupola del Brunelleschi, Giotto’s Campanile, Florence Baptistry, Loggia del Bigallo, Museo dell’Opera del Duomo, and Arcivescovile and Canonici’s palace.

 Decorated by several beautiful statues from the Renaissance era, this historical square is a must for everyone visiting Florence.

 Named after the Santa Croce Cathedral, it is a big, rectangular square in the center of the city.
 Here the Calcio Fiorentino is played every year.
-There are also some important buildings like and when can find on this square the Palazzo dell’Antella, the Palazzo Cocchi-Serristori (main office of center of Florence quarter) and the Dante’s statue.
+There are also some important buildings on this square the Palazzo dell’Antella, Palazzo Cocchi-Serristori (main office of the center of Florence quarter) and Dante’s statue.